kubevault/website/content/docs/v2023.9.7/guides/secret-engines/mongodb/overview.md

     vaultRole: vault-policy-controller
 ```

-## Enable and Configure Elasticsearch Secret Engine
+## Enable and Configure MongoDB Secret Engine

 When a [SecretEngine](/docs/v2023.9.7/concepts/secret-engine-crds/secretengine) crd object is created, the KubeVault operator will enable a secret engine on specified path and configure the secret engine with given configurations.

-A sample SecretEngine object for the Elasticsearch secret engine:
+A sample SecretEngine object for the MongoDB secret engine:

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1